AlibabaCloudDocs/oss/intl.en-US/Console User Guide/Manage buckets/Manage a domain/Map custom domain names.md

 After you upload objects to a bucket, OSS automatically generates URLs that include the public endpoint of the bucket for the uploaded objects.
 You can use these URLs to access the objects.
 If you want to access the objects by using custom domain names \(CNAMEs\), you must map the custom domain names to the bucket in which the objects are stored.

-## Video tutorial

-The following video shows you how to map a custom domain name to a bucket.

-**Note:** For more information about how to map custom domain names and the limits, see [Bind custom domain names](/intl.en-US/Developer Guide/Buckets/Bind custom domain names.md).

 ## Procedure

 1. Map a custom domain name to a bucket.